AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-target-activities.md

 To create an A4T for [!DNL Auto-Target] report, either start with the **[!UICONTROL Analytics for Target]** panel in Workspace, as shown below, or begin with a freeform table.
 Then make the following selections:

-1. **[!UICONTROL Control Experience]**: You may choose any experience; however, we will override this choice later.
+1. **[!UICONTROL Control Experience]**: You may choose any experience; however, you will override this choice later.
 Note that for [!DNL Auto-Target] activities, the control experience is really a control strategy, which is either to a) Randomly serve among all experiences, or b) Serve a single experience (this choice is made at activity creation time in Adobe Target).
 Even if you opted for choice (b)—your [!DNL Auto-Target] activity designated a specific experience as the Control—you should still follow the approach outlined in this tutorial for analyzing A4T for [!DNL Auto-Target] activities.
 2. **[!UICONTROL Normalizing Metric]**: Select Visits.
 3. **[!UICONTROL Success Metrics]**: Although you may select any metric(s) on which to report, you should generally view reports on the same metric that was chosen for optimization during activity creation in Adobe Target.